ForgeRock/forgeops-cli/docs/forgeops_apply_secret-agent.md

 ```

-      # Deploy the "latest" secret-agent.
+      # Apply the "latest" secret-agent.
       forgeops apply sa

-      # Deploy a specific version of the secret-agent.
+      # Apply a specific version of the secret-agent.
       forgeops apply sa --tag v0.2.1
 ```